 What are the theories for the origin of the Solar System?

 Any theory about how the Solar System came to be has to account for certain, rather tricky facts.
 We know that the Sun sits at the centre of the Solar System with the planets in orbit around it, but these throws up five major problems:

-- The Sun spins slowly and only has 1 percent of the angular momentum of the Solar System but 99.9 percent of its mass.
+- The Sun spins slowly, and only has 1 percent of the angular momentum of the Solar System - but 99.9 percent of its mass.
+Why is this?

-- An explanation of Bode's law (which states that the distances of the planets from the Sun follow a simple arithmetic progression).
+- Bode's law states that the distances of the planets from the Sun follow a simple arithmetic progression.
+Why should this be?

-There are 5 theories considered to be 'reasonable' in that they explain many (but not all) of the phenomena exhibited by the Solar System.
+Taking all these issues into account, science has suggested five key theories considered to be 'reasonable' in that they explain many (but not all) of the phenomena exhibited by the Solar System.
+Find out more below.

 The Accretion theory